 Nancy Butler, Executive Director

-Nancy has worked at RiGHT for 13 years, and as its Executive Director for nine of those years.
+has worked at RiGHT for 15 years, and as its Executive Director for 12 of those years.
 During her tenure, through the Rio Grande Initiative she has helped more than triple the pace of conservation along the Rio Grande River and its tributaries in Colorado by completing such projects as the Cross Arrow Ranch and the 4UR Ranch.
 She directs all operations of the land trust, including conservation transactions, project development, fundraising, and office and board management.
-Nancy is a foster parent, has traveled extensively internationally, served in the Peace Corps, battled breast cancer on and off for 12 years and has an exceptional track record of meeting fellow Colorado conservationists on high mountain trails!
+Nancy is a foster parent, has traveled extensively internationally, served in the Peace Corps, battled breast cancer on and off for more than 14 years and has an exceptional track record of meeting fellow Colorado conservationists on high mountain trails!

 Rio de la Vista, Associate Director

-Rio de la Vista serves RiGHT as a consultant through her company, Shining Mountain Land Services.
-In addition to assisting with programs, development and events, she is a coordinator for RiGHT's Rio Grande Initiative, a broad partnership of conservation organizations that has achieved over 25,000 conserved acres along the Rio Grande and Conejos River corridors since 2007.
-Rio was honored to receive the 2011 National Wetlands Award for Conservation and Restoration from the Environmental Law Institute, in recognition of her work in the San Luis Valley.
-She also serves as the Vice-Chair and Environmental Representative for the Rio Grande Basin Roundtable, as Vice Chair of the Rio Grande Natural Area Commission.
+Rio de la Vista is Associate Director of RiGHT and Coordinator for RIGHT’s Rio Grande Initiative, the broad partnership of conservation organizations that has achieved over $43 million in conservation, including over 26,000 conserved acres along the Rio Grande and Conejos River corridors since 2007.
+She serves as the Environmental Representative for the Rio Grande Basin Roundtable, on the San Luis Valley Wetlands Focus Area Committee, and has been involved in numerous planning and conservation initiatives in the region.
+Rio was honored to receive the 2011 National Wetlands Award for Conservation and Restoration from the Environmental Law Institute, in recognition of her work in the San Luis Valley

 Allen Law, Stewardship Director